 I lived within metres of mustard growing as a weed in the reserve next door for 5 years before flicking through Euell Gibbons’ foraging bible Stalking the Wild Asparagus and the chapter on mustard.
 Wild mustard seeds, Gibbons informed me, can be made into a perfectly passable version of the common condiment.
-It hit me like Darwin’s theory hit Huxley – as so sensible on learning it that it was almost with embarrassment that one didn’t think of it oneself.
-While I don’t use a lot of it (because the only meat I eat is hunted and most of that gets stewed), getting used a salad dressing ingredient would be enough to account for some pretty serious harvesting.
+It hit me like Darwin’s theory hit Huxley – as so sensible on learning it that it was almost embarrassing not to have thought of it himself.
+While I don’t use a lot of it (because my meat mostly goes in stews and pies), getting used a salad dressing ingredient would be enough to account for some pretty serious harvesting.

 Next stop, Hank Shaw at the blog Hunter, Angler, Gardener, Cook and his mustard recipe.
 Not just easy he says, but ‘stupid easy’.
 Strangely, that’s quite a bit of pressure – messing up a soufflé is one thing, but failing at ‘stupid easy’ would take some coming back from.